disease-sh/node-api/README.md

 # Usage

-You can use getanimals like this:
+You can use it like this:
 ````js
 var covid = require('novelcovid');